 In our northern climes, before the advent of artificial sources of light, the months of winter were a long dark time.
 Nature too, took her rest and there wasn’t much to do on the land for our farming ancestors.
 Long nights and cold days meant folks got a break from the busyness of life and entered into a more timeless place.
 The stillness without encouraged a slowing down, uncovering a stillness within.
 It’s the place before the formation of ideas; before an opinion or comparison arises.
 It’s the place of intuition, inspiration, improvisation and creativity.

 Modernly, the lights are always on, figuratively and literally.
 We have lost something important to our well being in converting all of our time to the activities of the light.
+We can feel it in our bones when we flit from activity to activity, contantly looking for the hit that dispels boredom.
+Alternatively, we can become familiar with the activities that truly rejuvenate our bodies and spirit.

-This familiar story shows the value of emptying or losing track of the known, to restore the fertile ground.
+The following familiar story shows the value of emptying or losing track of the known, to restore the fertile ground.

 A man went to visit a teacher to find out about Zen.
 While the teacher served tea, the professor talked about what he knew about Zen.
 The master poured the man’s cup to the brim, and then kept pouring.